Comensi/comensi-atlas/README.md

 [![Netlify Status](https://api.netlify.com/api/v1/badges/b654c94e-08a6-4b79-b443-7837581b1d8d/deploy-status)](https://app.netlify.com/sites/gatsby-starter-netlify-cms-ci/deploys)

+This repository contains a [Gatsby](https://www.gatsbyjs.org) website for https://www.community-atlas.net.

+## Adding content

+Content for the site can be added via the [CMS interface](https://www.community-atlas.net/admin).
+You will need need to ask for access first.

-This repository contains a Gatsby website for https://www.community-atlas.net.
-Content for the site can be added via the CMS interface (https://www.community-atlas.net/admin), or you can go a bit deeper by checking out the source and running it locally.
+Content can also be added as markdown files in the, or you can go a bit deeper by checking out the source and running it locally.
+For both of these methods, it's best to know a little about [Gatsby](https://www.gatsbyjs.org)

 ## Editing the base site